 According to the Group's policy, the Group can only provide guarantee to which is listed under the regulation.
-The Group did not provide guarantees as of December 31, 2021 and 2020.
+The Group did not provide guarantees to any other company as of December 31, 2022 and 2021.

 (iv) Liquidity risk

 The Group maintains sufficient cash and cash equivalents so as to cope with its operations and mitigate the effects of fluctuations in cash flows.
 The Group's management supervises the bank loan facilities and ensures in compliance with the terms of the loan agreements.